How Much Do New Windows Cost?

 Cost can vary substantially depending on which windows you select and who installs them.

 The table below indicates the price variation among installation companies when Checkbook’s undercover shoppers gave them exactly the same job specifications and let them decide which brand of windows to use.
-You can see that for each job the highest-priced company’s quote was usually more than twice as high as the lowest quote.
+For each job, the highest-priced company’s quote was more than twice as high as the lowest quote.

 You can’t get the same brands of windows from all companies, but even among companies offering the same brand company-to-company differences of $50 to $100 per window are common.